- Memorial service for Elliott Jaques in Toronto - and commitment to act

 - to write chapters for a planned book and to fund its production

 The next two years, 2005-07 were busy learning how to process, edit, and host the significant video materials we had shot, and designing and producing the book.
 Forty authors from around the world collaborated in writing 32 articles for the edited book that was to be called, Organization Design, Levels of Work and Human Capability: Executive Guide.
 It's release kicked off the 2nd world conference also in Toronto at the same venue.

-This time GO members volunteered their time to staff a two-day professional workshop the preceeding week and many of those participants from other countries stayed throughout the conference.
-Again there were video cameras in every session and much of that material is now on the web site.
+This time GO members volunteered their time to staff a two-day professional workshop the preceding week and many of those participants from other countries stayed throughout the conference.
+Again there were video cameras in every session and much of that material is now on the website.